Skip to product information

 Sizes available: HPP #1 (three plants per pot)

-Basics: zones 3-9, 6"-8" x 12", full to part sun, bright purple flowers in early summer, then decorative dark maroon seedheads, adaptable but is naturally found in neutral to alkaline soils and is drought tolerant once established
+Basics: zones 3-9, 6"-8" x 12", full sun to part shade, bright purple flowers in early summer, then decorative dark maroon seedheads, adaptable but is naturally found in neutral to alkaline soils and is drought tolerant once established.

 Common names: Selfheal, Heal-all, Heart-of-the-earth, Carpenter's Herb, Woundwort, Brownwort, BlueCurls, in Kashmir it is known as Kayluth